srigi/webloader-require-filter/README.md

 Currently **webloader-require-filter** seach dependencies in `sourceDir` of the processed file.
 Don't forget to setup `sourceDir` in your webloader configuration!

 ## Credits
-- [Lilo](https://github.com/rafacgarciaa/php-lilo), a file concatenation tool for PHP inspired by Sprockets and based in Snockets
+- [Lilo](https://github.com/rafacgarciaa/php-lilo), a file concatenation tool for PHP inspired by Sprockets
 - [Sprockets](https://github.com/rails/sprockets), Rack-based asset packaging system